2729StormRobotics/RedWatchDocumentation/docs/git/How_To_Git.md

 ## Clone an Existing Repository and Make Changes

 **Step 1.** Go to the repository you want to clone.
 For instance, if I wanted to clone
-<https://github.com/FRC1257/robotics-training>, I would go to the link, click on the big green "Clone or Download"
+<https://github.com/2729StormRobotics/RedWatchDocumentation>, I would go to the link, click on the big green "Clone or Download"
 button, and click on the clipboard icon that appears.
-For my purposes, I would type `git clone https://github.com/FRC1257/robotics-training.git`.
+For my purposes, I would type `git clone https://github.com/2729StormRobotics/RedWatchDocumentation.git`.

 **Step 2.** Go to your command line.
 Use `cd [directory]` to get to the desired directory and press enter.
 Then use `git clone `, paste the link after `clone`, and press enter.

 **Step 3.** Type `cd [Repository]` to change your current directory to the desired one.
-For my purposes, I would type `cd robotics-training`.
+For my purposes, I would type `cd RedWatchDocumentation`.

 **Step 4.** Make your changes.
 If you want to add new files, make sure to **put them into the repository**.